 Rather than working harder and having a massive to do list of stuff, start working smarter by creating a list of activities that only you should do and find other people to work with or on the other activities.

-Many entrepreneurs waste a huge amount of time on activities that are not essential and that they’re simply not very good at.
+Many people waste a huge amount of time on activities that are not essential and that they’re simply not very good at.

 Understand your capabilities.

-Work smart by understanding where you’re most productive and focus on being effective rather than efficient.
+Work smart, not hard by understanding where you’re most productive and focus on being effective rather than efficient.

 4. Focus on progress not perfection